mnanjwan/mis.ncsportal.com/docs/SYSTEM_SPECIFICATION.md

 3. **Initial status** - Roster is created with status: DRAFT
 4. **No assignments yet** - Roster can be created without assignments initially

-**Assignment Phase:**
+**Assignment Phase (DRAFT Status):**
 1. **Staff Officer edits roster** - Staff Officer edits the DRAFT roster to add assignments
 2. **Select OIC** - Staff Officer selects Officer in Charge (OIC) - **Required**
 3. **Select 2IC** - Staff Officer selects Second In Command (2IC) - **Optional**
+   - **Validation**: OIC and 2IC cannot be the same officer
+   - **System prevents**: If OIC is selected, that officer cannot be selected as 2IC and vice versa
 4. **Add assignments** - Staff Officer adds officer assignments with:
-   - Officer selection
+   - Officer selection (OIC and 2IC are automatically excluded from assignment dropdown)
-   - Duty date (must be within roster period)
+   - Duty date (optional - can be left blank, but if provided must be within roster period)
    - Shift (optional: Morning, Evening, Night, etc.)
    - Notes (optional)
 5. **Save assignments** - Staff Officer saves the roster with assignments
-6. **System notifies officers** - **All assigned officers receive email and in-app notifications**:
-   - OIC receives notification indicating they are Officer in Charge
-   - 2IC receives notification indicating they are Second In Command
-   - Other officers receive notification with OIC and 2IC information
-   - Notifications include roster period, command, and role assignment
+6. **No emails sent** - **IMPORTANT**: During DRAFT status, NO email notifications are sent to officers
+   - Roster remains in DRAFT status until submitted
+   - Staff Officer can edit assignments multiple times without triggering notifications
+   - Success message displayed: "Roster updated successfully!
+Emails will be sent to assigned officers after approval."

 **Submission Phase:**
 1. **Staff Officer submits** - Staff Officer submits roster for approval (requires at least 1 assignment)